goij/OijpaClock/README.md

 OijpaClock

-This script was created for raspberry pi's but can be used on any Linux or Unix system.
+This set of sounds and shellscript were created for Raspberry Pi's but can be used on any Linux or Unix system.
+Must have a speaker to make it "enjoyable."

 Create a $HOME/bin directory and link badjokes and rndjoke to it.
 Shell Script and Sounds called by Cron Jobs for a Grandpa Clock (Also bad jokes)